colinmichaellynch/ML-For-Ankle-Surgery/README.md

 ## Background

-Hello there!
-My name is Colin Lynch, and I am an animal behavior Ph.D. candidate at Arizona State University.
-I primarily leverage industrial engineering techniques to design optimal experiments for the study of emergence in complex adaptive systems, and I am looking to use these techniques to aquire a data science internship in R&D. I am specifically interested in reducing research costs by developing methods that minimize sample size while still having a rich enough dataset to perform hypothesis tests and predictive analytics.
-Here, I use supervised machine learning to predict whether a patient who has undergone ankle surgery will experience an adverse event within 30 days of the surgery.
+Surgery can often result in seemingly random complications.
+I use supervised machine learning to predict whether a patient who has undergone ankle surgery will experience an adverse event within 30 days of the surgery.
 The goal of the algorithm is to determine which patient features are the most associated with adverse events so that these features can be controlled (if possible).
 For instance, if a patient underwent a blood transfusion 72 hours before a surgery, and this fact is closely tied with adverse events, then surgeries could be postponed for the sake of patient health.

 ## Methods